piXelicidio/Hub/DOCS/city-people-mp/ReadMe.md

 - **Characters with disabilities**:
   - Each has 3 tailored animations specific to their design and mobility aids: Idle, forward and talk.

-## CityPeople Component Script
+## Scripts (Included for demonstrative purposes)

+**CityPeople Component Script**

-Located in the `Scripts` folder, the **CityPeople** component script offers basic functionality to control character behaviors and appearances.
+This component script offers basic functionality to show the basic animations and switch palette material.

-### Key Features

-- **Material Switching Method**: Easily change a character's material palette using the new method: `public void SetPalette(Material mat)`
-  - **Usage**: This method replaces materials with the `people_pal` prefix while leaving other materials untouched.
-- **Auto Play Animation:** Setting this field to `True` in the inspector makes the character switch animations randomly for testing and demonstration purposes.
+**SwapAndToolController**

+Located For the construction worker demonstrate how to periodically switch to a random tool and play the matching animation in a loop.

 ## Palette System and UV
 ![](images/PaletteTextures.png)